KaburaJ/Booking-App/README.md

                             color: Color(0xFFFEF4F3),
                           ),
 ```
 This code defines a column widget with three children.
-The first child is a text widget displaying the string "Book Games" with a style defined by the "headLineStyle" constant.
+The first child is a text widget displaying the string "Book Games" with a style defined by the `headLineStyle` constant.
 The second child is a gap widget with a fixed height of 2 pixels, and the third child is a text widget displaying the string "Kabura Creates" with a custom text style.
 </br>
-The column also has two named parameters set: "crossAxisAlignment" and "mainAxisAlignment". "crossAxisAlignment" is set to "start", so the children will be aligned along the start of the column, and "mainAxisAlignment" is set to "start", so the children will be aligned along the start of the main axis.
+The column also has two named parameters set: `crossAxisAlignment` and `mainAxisAlignment`. `crossAxisAlignment` is set to `start`, so the children will be aligned along the start of the column, and `mainAxisAlignment` is set to `start`, so the children will be aligned along the start of the main axis.
 </br>
 The column has a single grandchild, which is a container widget with a single child, which is a gap widget with a fixed height of 8 pixels.
 The container has a decoration with a rounded corner border and a light pink background color.